should you set up your home gym in your garage? here's what you need to know

-I’m going to help you to NOT make an ass of yourself at your first TM.
-You’re Welcome.
+I’m going to help you to NOT make an ass of yourself at your first Tough Mudder.

-And check out my UPDATES to this post that were added after doing my second Tough Mudder!
+*And pay attention to my UPDATES to this post that were added after doing my 2nd Tough Mudder!

 My husband and I were a team of two.
 (I recommend a larger team.)

 Tough Mudder #2